Luke Campbell: 2012 Summer Olympics

-Professional career

-Early career
+Early professional career

 Campbell's first professional fight took place on 13 July 2013 at Craven Park in his home city of Hull.
 His opponent was Andy Harris who he beat in the first round.
 Campbell continued his undefeated start to his career with a fifth-round stoppage of Lee Connelly in Hull on 2 November 2013.
 In his fifth professional bout Campbell carried on his undefeated record and became the first person to stop Scott Moises.

 In April 2014, Campbell announced that he would be taking a break from boxing, pulling out of his next scheduled bout, following his father being diagnosed with cancer.

 Despite announcing he would be taking a break from boxing, Campbell fought a further four times in 2014.
 A points win over Craig Woodruff, a knockout win of Steve Trumble, a technical knockout (TKO) victory over Krzysztof Szot and another TKO win over Daniel Eduardo Brizuela.
 In March 2015, Campbell faced off against 24 year old Nicaraguan Levis Morales (11–1–1, 4 KOs) at the Ice Arena in Hull.
 Campbell knocked down Morales in round two and three, before the referee Howard John Foster stopped the fight resulting in a TKO victory for Campbell.

 On 1 August, Campbell claimed the vacant WBC International lightweight title by defeating fellow Hullensian Tommy Coyle (21–2, 10 KOs) via ten-round TKO at the KC Lightstream Stadium.
 This was also a WBC lightweight eliminator.
 Coyle was knocked down once in round two following a left to the body and three times in round twelve before the referee waved off the fight.
 Only four months later in December, Campbell lost the title and mandatory status in a split decision loss to French boxer Yvan Mendy (32–4–1, 16 KOs) at The O2 Arena in London on the undercard of Anthony Joshua vs. Dillian Whyte.
 Campbell was floored for the first time in his professional career in a ragged defensive display as Mendy received a split decision with scores of 115–112, 115–113, while the third judge scored it 115–113 for Campbell.